stefanfoulis/deis.io/_posts/2014-03-22-reverse-proxy-showdown.md

 ### Dockerfile

-The Dockerfile does one thing and one thing only: build nginx with Lua support and a redis connection library for Lua.
-To do that, we compile nginx from source with Lua already installed into the image.
+The Dockerfile does one thing and one thing only: build nginx with TCP, Lua, and Redis support.
+To do that, we compile nginx from source with Lua already installed into the image, patch TCP proxy support, and add a lua library to connect to Redis.

 ### Confd